AlmogVC/kaser/README.md

 **name** - The name of the service, this is a unique index, that means that only one document with this service's name can be created.

-**lastContactDate** - The last time an aliveSignal with the service's name has arrived to KASSEL
+**lastContactDate** - The last time an aliveSignal with the service's name has arrived to KASER

 **currentAlivePeriodInSeconds** - The time in seconds since the last time the service was [dead](###dead-service).